 Marketing is one of the pillars of any successful business.
 It is difficult to grow your coaching business without figuring out the marketing.

-Successful coaches are good at marketing and usually takes full responsibility for marketing their coaching business.
+Successful coaches are good at marketing and usually take full responsibility for marketing their coaching business.

 - Blog consistently